Planning hydration & nutrition for your virtual run

-Three-time Australian Commonwealth Games representative Pat Carroll has won the Gold Coast Airport Marathon a record four times and has held the Australian half marathon all-comers record since 1994.
+Three-time Australian Commonwealth Games representative Pat Carroll has won the Gold Coast Marathon a record four times and has held the Australian half marathon all-comers record since 1994.
 So, you could say, he knows a thing or two about running.
-Here are Pat’s top 15 training tips to help you reach the start line of the Gold Coast Airport Marathon in top shape, ready for personal glory:
+Here are Pat’s top 15 training tips to help you reach the start line of the Gold Coast Marathon in top shape, ready for personal glory:

 Lock in a goal that aligns with your fitness level and preparation time.
 Count backwards from your race date and work out an achievable outcome for race weekend.

 Make sure your loved ones are aware of your goals and training program.
 Having accountability partners will enhance your training and help you on those days when you’re scratching around for excuses.
 Plus, everyone loves a good support crew.

 Remind yourself, your housemates, your family and your guests with a strategically placed Post-It note displaying your goal.
 You won’t forget what you’re trying to achieve when there’s a daily visual reminder, plus your support crew will be regularly prompted to keep you honest.